headmelted/archie/README.md

 | ppc64el       | POWER    | 64               | yes     | yes     | yes     | yes        | all
 | s390x         | IBM Z    | 64               | yes     | yes     | yes     | yes        | all

 *\* The amd64 target does not actually involve cross-compilation, and simply maps directly to the x86_64 GCC compilers.
-The target is included so that the the developer's build process can treat amd64 as agnostically as other architectures in Cobbler.
+The target is included so that the the developer's build process can treat amd64 as agnostically as other architectures in Archie.